 Did I Mention the Dirt Jumps?!

-The dirt jumps at Nelson Park we’re only installed a few years ago and they are the cheery on top if you ask my kids.
-My adventurous 10-year-old made it through with some strong peddling, but signage posted does recommend adult supervision for kids under the age of 10.
+The dirt jumps at Nelson Park were only installed a few years ago and they are the cherry on top if you ask my kids.
+My adventurous 10-year-old made it through with some strong peddling, but the signage posted does recommend adult supervision for kids under the age of 10.
 Remember your safety gear for this one.

 A Few Tips for Your Visit